gbinside/pelican_simpletranslate/README.md

 SimpleTranslate plugin for Pelican
 ===========================

-To install this plugin put it in your `plugins` folder and add reference to the plugin into your pelican configuration file (tipically `pelicanconf.py`):
+To install this plugin put it in your `plugins` folder (in a folser called `simpletranslate`) and add reference to the plugin into your pelican configuration file (tipically `pelicanconf.py`):

 	PLUGINS = [
 	...